-If an assessment is appropriate, the DSL will lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an assessment, in some cases acting as the lead practitioner.
+If an early help assessment is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.

-We will discuss and agree with safeguarding partners/other agencies, levels for the different types of assessment, as part of local arrangements.
+We will discuss and agree, with safeguarding partners/ other agencies, levels for the different types of assessment, as part of local arrangements.

-The DSL will keep the case under constant review and the school will consider a referral to Social Services or the police if the situation does not seem to be improving.
+The DSL will keep the case under constant review and the school will consider a referral to local children's social care if the situation does not seem to be improving.
 Timelines of interventions will be monitored and reviewed.

-7.3.ii Referral
+7.6 Referral

-If it is appropriate to refer the case to the police or Social Services, the Head of School, or the DSL after consultation with the Head of School and RHoS, will make the referral.
+If it is appropriate to refer the case to local children's social care or the police, the Head of School/ DSL will make the referral after consultation with the Head of School and RHoS.